epicecu/table/README.md

 ## Information

-The library uses modern cpp templating features to allocate the correct data size during compilation.
+The library uses modern cpp templating to allocate the correct data size during compilation.
 The X and Y axis data is stored as integers and the table data is stored using the templated data type.

 Note: Store the axis data in a linear fashion from smallest to largest starting from the origin position.
-This is to ensure that interpolation can be processed between axis data points.
+This is to ensure that interpolation can be performed between axis data points.

 ```